emanueltesfa/HOWL/README.md

 We will update this later but this is a web app to help dogs and dog owner find popular spots to meet together and play!

-Test 1
+Contributers:
+    - Eyob Tekle